MateuSai/MateuSai.github.io/godot/_posts/2022-07-27-let's-make-a-multiplayer-game-#3:-server-connection-and-room-creation.md

     print("Server disconnected!")
 {% endhighlight %}

 Create a new function called “create_room”.
 Inside the function change is_creator to true and call the connect_to_server function, we don’t specify the room_id argument because we are creating a room, not joining one.
-I forgot to put a default value for the argument, put 0 as his default value.

 {% highlight gdscript %}
 func create_room() -> void: